 In order to combat disinformation disseminated during the COVID-19 pandemic, the Pentagon recently created a website called “Coronavirus: Rumor Control,” serving as an authenticated repository of vetted information during the crisis.

-(HHCC) as a resource for residents in your community.
+Hidden Heroes Caregiver Community is a resource for residents in your community.
 Originally envisioned to be a safe, digital space for military caregivers to talk to each other about daily challenges and seek peer support, during this difficult time HHCC has become a highly visible meeting place for our community.

 This bill authorizes the Department of Veterans Affairs to continue to provide educational assistance through December 21, 2020, for programs of education that have been converted to distance learning due to an emergency or health-related situation.